qlem/qlstatus/README.md

 Each option has `key = value` form.
 For the detailed list of available options, see the [wiki](https://github.com/qlem/qlstatus/wiki/Options).

 ### Output format
 Each module is displayed with the form `label value[unit]`.
-You can change the order and the whitespaces between them by overriding the the value of the `format` option, e.g. `%U  %M  %B`.
+You can change the order and the whitespaces between them by overriding the value of the `format` option, e.g. `%U  %M  %B`.

 Use the following escape sequences to add the desired modules:
 - `%U` CPU